FAQs

 Effective Altruism

 Effective Altruism is a growing social movement and philosophy that combines both the heart and the head: compassion guided by data and reason.
-If you are interested in learning more about Effective Altruism then please consider visiting the following resources: whatiseffectivealtruism.com effectivealtruism.org en.wikipedia.org/wiki/Effective_altruism
+If you are interested in learning more about Effective Altruism then please consider visiting effectivealtruism.org or the Effective Altruism Wikipedia page.

 There are a wide range of different Effective Altruism chapters across Australia with both online and offline presences.
 Many have regular social gatherings and all welcome new members.
 If you can’t find one for your area or university and would like to set one up then please contact info@eaa.org.au.